algilliland/ovt-data-pipeline/Addtl_instruct.md

 ## Step Four: RdfCsv

+The conversion from the Resources Description Framework (RDF) to the Comma Separated Value (CSV) output has not been implemented yet.
+See point 4 of [ppo's Running the pipeline](https://github.com/biocodellc/ppo-data-pipeline/blob/master/README.md#running-the-pipeline) for information relating to formatting the output.

 ## Step Five: Data Loading

-The data loading step has not yet been reached for the ovt pipeline, see the point 5 of [ppo's Running the pipeline](https://github.com/biocodellc/ppo-data-pipeline/blob/master/README.md#running-the-pipeline) for information relating to data loading.
+The data loading step has not yet been reached for the ovt pipeline, see point 5 of [ppo's Running the pipeline](https://github.com/biocodellc/ppo-data-pipeline/blob/master/README.md#running-the-pipeline) for information relating to data loading.

 ## Testing
 It is important to check all of the pipeline connections in addition to completing data checks.
 We run these tests by using the purest tool.
 When running all the pytests, you are ensuring your configurations set up your pipeline correctly and all data validation is working correctly.

 In order to test the new instance you have created you will need to update the old test files.

-The test directory under the main pipeline contains the tests which check the configurations, triplifier and validity via the rules being applied appropriately.
-Each of these corresponds to a .py file in test.
-For both the ppo and the ovt we used simplified input files and configurations to test the pipeline connections were working.
-The data-pipeline results can be
+The test directory under the main pipeline contains the tests which check the the pipeline is working correctly and data validation is occurring correctly.
+The validity test checks the rules in rules.csv are being applied appropriately.
+For both the ppo-pipeline and the ovt-pipeline, we used simplified input files and configurations to test the pipeline connections and validation were working.

 These tests rely on the config subdirectory to check the connections of the pipeline.
-The config directory should be a copy of the main config file, this is so we can run tests with a pseudo-root (explain differently?).
-This directory also has an additional file called pop-reasoned-no-imports.owl.
+The config directory should be a copy of the main config file, this is so we can run tests from the pseudo-root and mimic the setup of our pipeline.

 pytest is the package that we use to support automated testing of the pipeline.
 It searches for any files starting with test_ or ending with _test.
 This is a recursive search that will check all subdirectories from the point you start running your tests from.
-This is important to note when you start duplicating your test files.
+This is important to note when you start duplicating your test files to ensure you get the number of tests you are expecting.

 ___